The National Budget: On the Economy of Political Domination Ruthless Criticism

 In order to achieve the feat of giving mere pieces of paper the status of national currency, force is required – force that is unconditionally binding for the entire society.
 After all, the central bank’s printing machines don’t just replace whole mines of precious metals, but also the labor of acquiring, gathering and making the product of these mines into the basis of smoothly operating enterprise.
 Furthermore, these machines create the “material” in which society’s wealth consists once it has taken on its proper, that is, abstract form.
 The “substance” of the value represented by this money is the law, which enforces the recognition and use of central banknotes as currency.
 The substance of value is thus a relation of force to which the business world and its appendages – the rest of society’s earners and spenders – are subordinated, without exception and without any competing authority.
 By legally establishing the object that all members of society need to earn, the state turns its monopoly on the use of force into an economic entity.

-In today’s world, i.e., the business world, a nation’s currency doesn’t become money merely by virtue of having been printed by the central bank, but rather by serving as a means of refinancing for commercial banks.
-The latter obtain this money by making deposits at the central bank in exchange for interest payments, and they bring it into circulation via their lending operations.
+In today’s world, i.e., the business world, a nation’s currency doesn’t become money merely by virtue of having been printed by the central bank, but by serving as a means of refinancing for commercial banks.
+The latter obtain this money through a standard borrowing operation with the central bank in exchange for interest payments, and they bring it into circulation via their lending operations.
 The very way the central bank “supplies” money demonstrates that this money has been given an economic assignment.
 The use that commercial banks make of the money they borrow from the central bank must pay off for them, and thus also for their borrowers, from whom the banks collect interest.
 The money of society therefore owes its existence to a lending operation that starts with the nation’s “bank of banks” and demands that the further use of the borrowed funds justify this operation.

 Through the control the state exercises over commercial banks’ activities, the state actively asserts the demand it makes on every banknote it issues – the same demand inherent in every piece of credit-money: Credit-financed business must succeed, such that the capitalistic use of that credit confirms the asserted monetary value of the borrowed funds.
 When it comes to the central bank’s lending, however, this demand gets made on society as a whole.
 Unlike the means of payment once created by private banks, the monetary value of state-created credit is no longer dependent on cash redemption.
 That is because the credit-money issued by the state is just that: money, the value of which is legally guaranteed.
 That, however, in no way diminishes the state’s demand that the money be used profitably.
 Even the value that exists in legal tender must first be created through successful business; the state’s claim about the value of its money must still be redeemed by the successful accumulation of capital.
 Even the value of the state’s credit-money is dependent upon its successful use in business in a way that private credit-money could never be: The legally determined value of the state’s means of payment becomes relative, the validity of the currency diverges from its monetary value, and the use that the nation’s competing capitalists make of it determines just how much.